TypeScriptADK-TS

 maxRetriesnumber3Retry attempts per model before falling back

-The plugin uses RateLimitError.isRateLimitError() to detect rate limits across all providers:
+The plugin uses RateLimitError.isRateLimitError() to catch rate limits across all providers:

 Using RateLimitError directly